Header

 MASTER'S DEGREE COURSE

-The central element of the program is the Concepts lecture in Modern Genetics and Genomics combined with one of the two seven-week block courses in Modern Genetics and Genomics and Experimental Developmental Biology.
-These two laboratory courses give students an introduction to both theory and experimental practice in Genetics and Developmental Biology using different animal model organisms (fruit fly, Drosophila melanogaster; threadworm, Caenorhabditis elegans, and zebrafish Danio rerio).
+The central element of the program is the Concepts lecture in Modern Genetics and Genomics combined with the seven-week block course in Modern Genetics and Genomics .
+This laboratory course gives students an introduction to both theory and experimental practice in Genetics and Developmental Biology using different animal model organisms (fruit fly, Drosophila melanogaster; threadworm, Caenorhabditis elegans, and zebrafish Danio rerio).
 By performing individual research projects, students get to know the different research groups and the methods they use.
 The students expand on this knowledge in additional, freely selectable modules (lectures and courses on subjects including developmental biology, molecular biology and human genetics).
 During their Master's thesis, students experimentally investigate a biological or medical question in one of the research groups participating in this Master's program.

 GUIDELINES